balena-io/balena-cli/doc/cli.markdown

 show config variables

-## env rm &#60;id&#62;
+## env rm ID

-Use this command to remove an environment variable from an application or device.
+Remove an environment variable from an application or device, as selected by command-line options.

-Notice this command asks for confirmation interactively.
+Note that this command asks for confirmation interactively.
 You can avoid this by passing the `--yes` boolean option.

 The --device option selects a device instead of an application.